sarathbwd/sarathbwd/README.md

 - 👋 Hi, I’m Sarath B
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Nxtwave Disruptive technologies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 Reach me by email-sarathbwdr@gmail.com
+- 📫 Reach me by sarathbwdr@gmail.com

 <!---
 sarathbwd/sarathbwd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.